 The SmartThings Arrival Sensor is a key fob that allows you to receive alerts when people or pets enter or leave the home.
 This is good for parents who want to know when their children arrive home, but also allows you to program and trigger different events or actions whenever you arrive to are leave from the home.
 You can even set it to notify you when a person doesn’t arrive home by a certain time, or when the home temperature passes a specific temperature threshold.
 If you’re looking to tune your home for specific smart home automated features, then the SmartThings Arrival Sensor is definitely a required component for you to buy for each of your family members.

 The next SmartThings component that can actually save you thousands, or tens of thousands, of dollars is the Centralite Water Leak Sensor.
 This water leak sensor can detect leaks from sources such as sinks, toilets, bathtubs, washing machines, water heaters, burst pipes, air conditioners, and basement foundations, windows, or sump pump stations.
 Combine this sensor with the Dome Home Automation Water Shut-Off Valve, and you can ensure that the water valve(s) in your home is secured whenever a leak is detected.
 So, if you’re home, this simple configuration can minimize damage by securing the water supply to the home and stopping the leak from causing any further damage.
 Automation of a home-saving action, such as securing the water lines of your home whenever a property destroying leak first starts, is invaluable to home owners and is a top recommendation for your smart home’s configuration.
 Plus, with its two year life-span for its battery, it is a good investment that requires very little maintenance.
+There is also another water sensor by Samsung, the Samsung GP-U999SJVLCAA Smart Things Water Leak Sensor, that is also available to provide you with more options.

 Installation of a smart thermostat, if you’re not already using one, is definitely a good investment.
 Firstly, homeowners with smart thermostats installed into their homes save up to 23% annually on heating or cooling costs.
 This ensures that your smart thermostat pays for itself within 2-3 years.
 The Ecobee 4 is the latest model, and comes in packages where it includes 1-3 remote room temperature sensors.
 Measuring both room occupancy and temperature, the sensors signal the Ecobee to switch to the right mode for comfort when you’re home or for savings when you’re away.